Chesapeake Bay Restaurants

 Southern Maryland Restaurants

 At the popular Herrington Harbour South Marina in North Beach, Mango’s On the Bay is a go-to place for boaters looking for a bite, while the Rod ‘N’ Reel at the Chesapeake Beach Resort has been serving Chesapeake Bay favorites since 1946.
 In Deale, oysters are the main draw at Skipper’s Pier Restaurant, and further south on Broomes Island near Hollywood, Stoney’s Seafood House offers outdoor and indoor dining, an open-air tiki bar and some of the best crab cakes around.

 Great Dining on the Eastern Shore

 In Rock Hall, Waterman’s Crab House specializes in family dining, while the Osprey Point Inn is the perfect spot for a romantic dinner for two, with its lovely view of Swan Creek.
 In beautiful St. Michaels, The Crab Claw also has amazing views, and offers a traditional crab feast—great for families and groups wanting an authentic Maryland culinary experience.
-On Tilghman Island, Harrison’s Chesapeake House serves breakfast, lunch and dinner with boat-to-table seafood and local farm products that are featured in recipes that have been passed down for generations.
-If you’re visiting charming Oxford in the spring or summer, check out Schooners on Town Creek (it’s open seasonally, so call ahead).
+On Tilghman Island, at the Wylder Hotel's Bar Mumbo and Tickler's Crab Shack & Restaurant menus are built to highlight the freshest local products from their on-site kitchen garden and orchard to daily seafood fresh items.
 On the banks of the C&D Canal in historic Chesapeake City, the Bayard House is considered to be the oldest building in town and offers picturesque views, and its menu even features an Oktoberfest selection.